SyedUmaidAhmed/Raspberry-Pi-Generate-and-Read-QR-code/README.md

 pip3 install opencv-python

-If you eant live detection using Raspberry Pi Camera.
+If you want live detection using Raspberry Pi Camera.
 The best recommendation is the video link posted below:

 https://www.youtube.com/watch?v=ZpZozXgtq-o